MtMoon/HopField_TSP/README.md

-This is ths project2 for course Modern Optimization Algorithm.
+This is the project 2 for course Modern Optimization Algorithm.
 Using continuous Hopfield network to solve TSP problem